-You should always consult with these websites before you go larger on tires for your 4Runner.
-One of the most important aspects of buying new 5th Gen 4Runner wheels is the correct Width and Offset as well as Backspacing.
-If you do not do your research on Width, Offset and Backspacing, you will learn how to do a body mount chop (BMC) and trim multiple areas of your wheel well.
+You should always consult with these websites before you go larger on tires.
+One of the most important aspects of buying new 4Runner wheels is the correct width and offset as well as Backspacing.
+If you do not do your research on Width, Offset and Backspacing, you will learn how to do a body mount chop and trim multiple areas of your wheel well.

 - Bolt Pattern (5th Gen = 6×139.7mm(5.5″) or 6×5.5)

 - Wheel Bore (5th Gen = 106mm)

 - Offset (-offset pushes the wheel out. +offset pushes wheel into the wheel well)

 - Backspace (Similar to offset – the space between center tire and inside wheel)

 - Rating (Weight rating wheels were designed for)

 Note: If I were to buy a wheel, I would buy a wheel with at least a -6 offset or higher.
 Maybe a -10 or higher offset.
 This is going to push your wheel out of your well which may eliminate the need for wheel spacers, but not always.
 Those other specs come into play as well.

 - The SR5 comes stock with 17 x 7, 4.5″ backspace.

 - The TEP (Trail), the TRD Pro, and the TRD Off-Road come with 17 x 7 1/2 and a 4.875″ backspace.